 The scientist father of a teenage girl and boy accidentally shrinks his and two other neighborhood teens to the size of insects.
 Now the teens must fight diminutive dangers as the father searches for them.

-Furious that her late father only willed her his gloomy-looking mansion rather than his millions, Carrigan Crittenden is ready to burn the place to the ground when she discovers a map to a treasure hidden in the house.
+Furious that her late father only willed her his gloomy-looking mansion rather than his millions, Carrigan Crittenden (Cathy Moriarty) is ready to burn the place to the ground when she discovers a map to a treasure hidden in the house.
 But when she enters the rickety mansion to seek her claim, she is frightened away by a wicked wave of ghosts.
-Determined to get her hands on this hidden fortune, she hires afterlife therapist Dr. James Harvey to exorcise the ghosts from the mansion.
-Harvey and his daughter Kat move in, and soon Kat meets Casper, the ghost of a young boy who's "the friendliest ghost you know."
-But not so friendly are Casper's uncles--Stretch, Fatso and Stinkie--who are determined to drive all "fleshies" away.
-Ultimately, it is up to Harvey and Kat to help the ghosts cross over to the other side.Written by
+Determined to get her hands on this hidden fortune, she hires afterlife therapist Dr. James Harvey (Bill Pullman) to exorcise the ghosts from the mansion.
+Harvey and his daughter Kat (Christina Ricci) move in, and soon Kat meets Casper (Malachi Pearson), the ghost of a young boy who's "the friendliest ghost you know".
+But not so friendly are Casper's uncles,- Stretch (Joe Nipote), Fatso (Brad Garrett), and Stinkie (Joe Alaskey) - who are determined to drive all "fleshies" away.
+Ultimately, it is up to James and Kat to help the ghosts cross over to the other side.Written by

 Joshua Davis <email@example.com>

 Devon Sawa portrayed Casper in human form.
 However, his voice was still provided by Malachi Pearson.
 See more »

 In the classroom, Casper ties Amber's shoelaces together before anyone else's.
 When Amber stands up to protest the party being at Kat's house instead of hers, she doesn't trip over them.
 She sits back down, but when the bell rings and she gets up, she trips.
 See more »